 The comfort layer of a mattress is its topmost layer, and its primary purpose is to relieve pressure.
-As the comfort layer conforms to your body, it distributes your weight evenly, preventing pressure from being placed on one area too much.
+As the comfort layer conforms to your body, it distributes your weight evenly, preventing stress from being placed on one area too much.
 As a result, you can sleep more soundly throughout the night and reduce tossing and turning.

 The comfort layer is also responsible for increasing the mattress’ surface area and providing pressure relief.
-Thus, the comfort layer is a critical component of a mattress and plays a significant role in ensuring a sound night’s sleep.
+Thus, the comfort layer is a critical component of a mattress and plays a significant role in ensuring a good night’s sleep.

 A mattress support layer is an essential component of any bed.
 Its purpose is to provide the firmness and support you need for a good night’s sleep.

-Without a supportive layer, your mattress would be too soft and would not provide the level of support your body needs.
+Without a supportive layer, your mattress would be too soft and not provide the level of support your body needs.
 With good mattresses, the support layer is usually made of high-density foam.
 It is placed as the base layer and provides the foundation for the mattress.

-The support layer ensures that your mattress will maintain its shape and will not sag over time.
-It also helps to distribute your weight evenly across the mattress, which helps to reduce pressure points and prevent you from waking up with aches and pains.
+The support layer ensures that your mattress will maintain its shape and not sag over time.
+It also helps to distribute your weight evenly across the bed, which helps to reduce pressure points and prevent you from waking up with aches and pains.
 A good support layer is essential for a comfortable and supportive bed.

 The Firm Mattress Myth